 |Warranty||2 years (whole machine)|

-Cosori backs this up with a 2 year warranty and a 30 day money back guarantee which is shorter than Cleanblend’s 5 year warranty.
+Cosori backs this up with a 2-year warranty and 30-day money back guarantee which is shorter than Cleanblend’s 5-year warranty.

 One thing that consumers love about this blender is how versatile it is.
 Not only will it make a cup of smoothie but it’ll also make a hot bowl of soup without a stove!

-It’s basically a Vitamix rip-off according to one review but he did not mind because of the price difference.
+It’s a Vitamix rip-off according to one review, but he did not mind because of the price difference.